 The application for international students is substantially the same as that for domestic students.
 After you are admitted, we will email you directions to log into the SFS Self-Service Portal, our secure online financial aid system.
 In the SFS Self-Service Portal you will submit the Student Application form, which will then create a personalized list of requirements.
 This list typically includes requests for submission of some International Income Documentation.
 For more details on the application process, visit the Apply For Aid Overview.

-For international students, Harvard Law School Grant or Loans are offered to students with demonstrated financial need.
+Harvard Law School Grant assistance is awarded to International students who demonstrate financial need in excess of the Grant eligibility threshold.
+The School may also provide a limited amount of institutional loan funding for international students, based on financial need.
 The remaining cost, up to the standard student budget, can be financed with a loan from a private source.
-As shown on the Harvard University’s information site for private supplemental loans, the Harvard University Employees Credit Union offers loans to international students without requiring a co-signer, and many other lenders offer loans to international students who have an approved US co-signer.
+Our Preferred Lender List for International Students provides additional loan options with no U.S. cosigner required, and many other lenders offer loans to international students who have an approved U.S. co-signer.